 The UFW petitioned for a statewide bargaining unit and at the preelection conference on Thursday June 23 the Board agent requested Respondent to provide information with respect to an appropriate bargaining unit and also a list of Respondent's employees in the San Joaquin Valley.
 Respondent contended that all Respondent's employees in the Coachella Valley constituted an appropriate bargaining unit and declined to supply any of the requested information.
 Although the Board had not made a final ruling on whether Carian and Gilfenbain31/ was part of the appropriate bargaining unit, it did set up a voting place in the San Joaquin Valley at the Woodville Labor Camp.
-On Saturday June 2 5, Harry Carian telephoned his son Blaine Carian and Gilfenbain between June 14 and 20 to vote in the election scheduled for Monday June 27.
+On Saturday June 2 5, Harry Carian telephoned his son Blaine Carian and told him to make arrangements for all employees who had worked for Carian and Gilfenbain between June 14 and 20 to vote in the election scheduled for Monday June 27.
 Blaine telephoned his father back and told him that he had contacted Carian and Gilfenbain's labor contractor Mario Macias.

-$\frac{30}{}$ Although this allegation was not pleaded as an unfair labor practice by General Counsel, it was listed as an objection to the election in the representation case and it was fully litigated at the hearing.
+$^{^{30}}$ Although this allegation was not pleaded as an unfair labor practice by General Counsel, it was listed as an objection to the election in the representation case and it was fully litigated at the hearing.

-$^{\underline{31}/}$ Carian and Gilfenbain is a firm that grows and harvests grapes in the San Joaquin Valley and Harry Carian is a partner in such firm.
+$^{^{31}}$ /Carian and Gilfenbain is a firm that grows and harvests grapes in the San Joaquin Valley and Harry Carian is a partner in such firm.